Jetison333/rotg/current-round-rules.md

 ## Itums

 Itums have a name and description.
 Optionally they can have a little drawing too.
 There can not exist identical itums.
+If an Itum does not have a little drawing, any gamer may give it one.

-The holder of an itum is affected by its description.
-Interpretation of what each itum actually does is up the the Game Adminstrator.
+When an Itum is held by some gamer, that gamer is affected by the Itum's description, as interpreted by the Game Adminstrator.

-Itums have the ability to make changes to game state but not change the rules text.
-If an itum's description conflicts with the rules, the rules take precedence.
-In particular, if an itum grants an exemption from the rules and the rules don't account for that, then that itum does nothing.
+Itum descriptions may cause changes to game state, and grant exemptions from the rules, but not change the rules text.

+Itums require pompous names paired with deadpan effect descriptions.

+The Game Adminstrator names minimum bid amounts for all wagon Itums, and may change them at will.
+This minimum bid consists of some amount of marbles, which may be negative.

-### The Swindler's Wagon
+### The Swindler and their Wagon

 The Swindler is an esteemed role, an important member of the community who supplies itums to those most in need.
 Their Wagon is a persistent collection of itums and prices.

-The Swindler may optionally:
+The Swindler may do each of the following, at most once each per instance of being the Swindler:
-- discard a chosen itum from the wagon
+- discard a chosen Itum from the wagon
-- provide a description and so on of an itum to stock into the wagon
-- recall or change the submission that was submitted by the previous Swindler to the next round if there is one
-- submit a rule to the next round.
-This rule is only allowed to activate when the Itum's description would, and may specify any departures from the text of the rules the Itum is allowed to make.
-The Swindler then plays as a player in the round, under the title "*as swindled*".
-The Swindler is considered a distinct player in the round, and whoever is the current Swindler may play as their real identity at the same time; when doing so, they must clarify to the GA the identity they are using for any game action.
+- create a new Itum in the Wagon, by providing to the GA its name, description, and optionally its little drawing

-Then they sellout, choosing another gamer or the Game Adminstrator to become the Swindler.
-Each gamer may be Swindler only once per round.
+- sellout, choosing another gamer or the GA to become the Swindler.
+Each gamer may be Swindler at most once per round.

-The Game Adminstrator names minimum bids for all wagon itums (which may be negative), and may change them at will.
-The minimum bid consist of some amount marbles.

-If who's the Swindler is unclear, or the they have not taken an action for half a Pluto-day (~3 Earth-days), the Game Adminstrator may take their role.
+If who's the Swindler is unclear, or if they have not taken any of the above actions for half a Pluto-day (~3 Earth-days), the GA may choose a new Swindler, as if the current Swindler had sold out.

 ### Till

 When a gamer moves to buy an itum, the itum is taken from the Wagon and an auction is started.
-Any gamer may bid, and does so privately.
-All bids must have at least the counts in the asking price or higher, and may not include things not in the price.
+Any gamer may bid a number of marbles, not less than the minimum bid for that itum, and does so privately.
 Bids are rejected if they cannot be proven payable.
 The gamer who caused the auction to start must bid on it.
 If they are unable to do so, the auction is cancelled.

 When bidding ends, the gamer with the highest bid gets the itum, and they pay the second highest bid, or the minimum bid if they're the only bidder.
 In case of a tie the winner is chosen randomly and the highest bid is the same as the second highest bid.

+No auction may be started on an Itum that lacks a little drawing.

 ### The farmers market